Skip to main content

 Density Higher, usually 700-900 kg/m3 Lower, usually 400-600 kg/m3

-Bending Strength High, ideal for beams and joists Moderate, suitable for flooring and panels
+Bending Strength High, often preferred for beams and joists Moderate, commonly used for flooring and panels

 Compressive Strength Excellent for load-bearing posts Good for walls and light framing